Binary Station

 The battle environment

-A maximum of 3 pawns can be placed on top of each other anywhere on the board.
+A maximum of three pawns can be placed on top of each other anywhere on the board.

-Think of the board as 3 stacked boards on top of each other.
+Think of the environment as three boards stacked on top of each other.

 Game notation